aswarren/Prok-tuxedo/README.md

 <p>
 An RNA-Seq analysis tool that incorporates a number of bioinformatics programs in a streamlined fashion and displays summary results in an html report. <br/>
 This pipeline is used for running the <a href="https://patricbrc.org/app/Rnaseq" >PATRIC Transcriptomic Service </a>
- pipeline, which allows users to submit their RNA-Seq processing requests and provides a number of additional features.<br/>
+ pipeline, which provides an interface for users to submit and customise their RNA-Seq experiment analyses along with a number of additional features.<br/>
 Visit <a href="https://patricbrc.org/">PATRIC</a> for more information <br/>
 </p>